 Report Timeliness

 Typically, reports are issued no later than 30 calendar days after inspection completion or 45 calendar days for team inspections.
+More than one inspection may be integrated into one periodic report.
+If this is done, the integrated report should be issued no later than 30 calendar days after the reporting period.
+For example, if a periodic report includes inspection activity for a quarter, then the report should be issued no later than 30 calendar days after the end of the quarter.

 Reports Preceding Escalated Enforcement Actions.